 - The Applicant estimates that the Project will create 36 design, management, and construction jobs during the construction period and less than one full-time operation and maintenance job post-construction; rather, 3-5 operation and maintenance personnel will work on several projects within Chaberton's portfolio. - The Applicant indicates that the Project includes a capital cost of up to approximately \$14 million, has a tax revenue yield of approximately \$1.9 million, and a tangible financial benefit of approximately \$7 million.

 Greenhouse Gas Emissions Avoided

-• The Applicant indicates that the Project will displace approximately 7,210 tons of carbon dioxide emissions.
+The Applicant indicates that the Project will displace approximately 3,820 tons of CO2 emissions in the Mid-Atlantic Region annually.